 Low and midship: Best cabin location to avoid seasickness

-The best cabin location for those worried about seasickness is on a low deck, midship.
+The best cabin location for those worried about seasickness is midship on a low deck.
 As a ship rocks and rolls in the waves, it is most stable at its lowest, most central point.
 Imagine the prow of a boat bobbing up and down in rough seas, and you get the picture.

 Up at the top: Best cabin location for sweet sea views

 If you’re all about the views, the best cabin location for you is at the top of the ship.
 Observation towers are high up for a reason; with an elevated position, you can see farther.
 It’s no surprise that most cruise ships place their suite enclaves or swankiest cabins on upper decks.
-You’ll enjoy amazing sea views from your upper-deck balcony or walls of windows.
+You’ll enjoy amazing views of the ocean's horizon from your upper-deck balcony or walls of windows.

-Plus, upper-deck cabins are convenient to many top cruise attractions, including the pool, buffet and some specialty restaurants, top-deck active pursuits, and even the spa.
+Plus, upper-deck cabins are convenient to many top cruise attractions, including the pool, buffet and some specialty restaurants, top-deck active pursuits (think zip lines, ropes courses, and mini-golf), and even the spa.
 You won’t have to go far to find the fun from a high-up cabin.

 All the way aft: Best cabin location for roomy balconies and wake views